While people often painstakingly consider apartment size and square footage, few consider the size of the balcony or patio.

 All these factors should influence your balcony choice and will have an impact on your quality of life.

-More people are staying home for longer periods of time for a number or reasons including those individuals who work from home.
+These days more people are staying home for longer periods of time.
 Think of what makes sense from your lifestyle point of view and choose something that fits perfectly with your needs.